Sloppy Thurston

 [edit] Biographical Information

-Sloppy Thurston won 20 games for the last place 1924 Chicago White Sox, who only won 71 games overall.
-After five seasons in the majors, he joined the San Francisco Seals of the Pacific Coast League in 1928.
+After one year with the Senators, Thurston joined the San Francisco Seals of the PCL in 1928.
 He went 9-7 for the club that year, while hitting .347 with 24 home runs and playing first base as well, and then posted a 22-11 mark in 1929.
 He then returned to the majors, playing four years for the Brooklyn Dodgers.
+In a game against the New York Giants on July 29, 1932, he tied a big league record by allowing six home runs.
+They were all solo homers, something that would not be repeated until June 11, 2022, when rookie Matt Swarmer had a similarly nightmarish outing.
+Following his major league days, he pitched in the PCL through 1938 for Mission and Oakland, as well as one year for Tacoma.

 Thurston earned his nickname "Sloppy" due to the fact that he was always, in fact, well groomed.